+Internet Broadband /h:-h Broadband /hish

-Internet Broadband (high- Broadband (high-
+Broadband (high- Broadband (high-

 Connection speed) Internet speed) Internet

 connection with a connection

 speed of 1.5 Mbps

 or higher

 Internet Mozilla Firefox Internet Explorer

 Browser (latest stable 11.0

 release) Safari 6.0

 Google Chrome

 (latest stable

 release)

 Internet Explorer

-11.0

-Safari 10.0
+11.0 Safari 10.0

+1

 Java Java SE 8 or higher

-Java SE may be requir ed for course media
+Java SE may be requir ad far course modia

-within the Blackboard l.
+within the Blackboard

+Java for free from the

+Flash Flash Player (latest sta

+Player Flash Flayer (latest sta

+riayei Elach may be required for course modia

+Flash may be required for course media within the Blackboard.
 You can download

-Java for free from the Oracle website.

-Flash Flash Player (latest sta able version)

-Player

-Flash may be required for course media

-within the Blackboard.
-You can download

 Flash for free from the Adobe website.

 Microsoft All active ACC students are provided with a

 Office free copy of Microsoft Office 365.
 You can

 download Office by logging into your ACC

 email.

 Adobe Adobe Acrobat Reader (latest stable

 Acrobat release)

 Reader

 Acrobat Reader may be required for course

 documents within the Blackboard.
 You can

 download Reader for free from the Adobe

-A 11-1114 website.
-NO THE PART OF
+website.
+1

-Accessibility Technology JAWS 16 or Higher Visit the Microsoft
+Accessibility JAWS 16 or Higher Visit the Microsoft

-(if needed) (Windows) website for details
+Technology (if needed) (Windows) website for details

-(ii liceacu) (third-party software
+(in needed) (third-party software

 may have an

 additional cost)

 Visit the Apple

-website for details
+Visit the Apple website for details

 (third-party software

 may have an

 additional cost)

 Third-party Your instructor may cl

 Electronic electronic publisher (f

-Publishers •
+Publishers -

-. abiisileis collection of readings, articles, video clips).
+collection of readings, articles, video clips).
 Because the electronic publisher content

 varies, you may or may not have additional

-varies, you may or ma iy not nave additional
+,